 Heroes resonate with us all—and for good reason.
 Superheroes, if you think about it, have lots of valuable know-how to share.
 Perhaps that is why Superman has fans as old as 80 and as young as eight.
 Perhaps this is why the super conference, Comic-Con, which wrapped up its annual takeover of San Diego this summer, had its largest attendee numbers yet, a whopping 140,000 fans.

 Aside from the obvious (superheroes rule the world), there are things we can learn from their soaring popularity that can help us in business, in marketing, and even life in general.
-For anyone that works in an agency, or any area of marketing, there are lessons we can glean from our superhero friends to help grow our brand and succeed in the dog-eat-dog world of creative marketing.
+For anyone that works in an agency, or any area of marketing, there are lessons we can glean from our superhero friends to help grow our brand and succeed in the dog-eat-dog world of creative marketing agencies.

 The question is, can you learn how to bring your inner hero to work?
 You bet.
 Start with these valuable lessons our favorite heroes teach us about surviving and thriving in the marketing agency world.